CUBRID/cubrid-testtools/doc/cci_guide.md

 # 5. Verification
 ## 5.1 Verify cci/cci_debug test result
 ### Check test result
 If cci/cci_debug are not tested completely, you need to send a message to test it again, you can check the value of `Test Rate` or check executed cases(success cases plus fail cases).
 If there are failures, you need to verify them.
-When there are crash, the fail will marked with red graph.
+When there are crash, the fail will marked with red alert icon.

-click [qahome](http://qahome.cubrid.org/qaresult)->click `build number`->find `cci/cci_debug` item
+open [qahome](http://qahome.cubrid.org/qaresult)->select `build number`->select `Functions` page ->find `cci/cci_debug` item
 ![cci/cci_debug test results](./cci_image/test_results.png)
-Above cci_debug test has failure, one test case executed failed, you need to investigate it
+Above cci_debug test has failure: one test case executed failed, and it has core, you need to investigate it.

-below cci/cci_debug are tested completely and there are no failure,you can check the value of `Fail`
+below cci/cci_debug are tested completely(`Test Rate` is 100%, `Fail Rate` is 0%) and there are no failure(`Fail` is 0).
 ![cci/cci_debug test results no failure](./cci_image/test_results_2.png)

+ For cci/cci_debug in `Functions` page, we need to check all the column values.
+The most important check items are:
+Whether the test is completed ('Test Rate' column)
+How many cases are failed('Fail' columns,include total and new columns)
+The elapse time of the test ('Elapse Time' column).
+The elapse time of this test should not be longer than the previous build too much.

-### Check failure list
+### Check failure list, verify failed cases
 Click the number of fail,you can enter into the failure list
 1. All failed test cases in list are not be verified
 ![failure list](./cci_image/failure_list.png)

 2. All failed test cases in list have been verified
 ![verified test cases](./cci_image/failure_list_verified.png)

 3. How to verify the failure
-please find reason of this case executed failed, you can refer to [failure detail page](#check-failure-detail) or reproduce it again. click `verify`->select `revise required/test case/environment/bugs/unknown` type -> fill in `Reason content` or `issues` `New issues` : It is link to a jira issue which reported by this case `Revise required issues`: It is link to a jira issue which lead to change in test case and answer When we judge the type of reason for failure is bug, we must fill in CUBRID jira issues.
+please find reason of this case executed failed, you can refer to [failure detail page](#check-failure-detail) or reproduce it again.
+click `verify`->select `revise required/test case/environment/bugs/unknown` type -> fill in `Reason content`, `New issues` or `Revise required issues`.
+`New issues` : It is link to a jira issue which reported by this case
+`Revise required issues`: It is link to a jira issue which lead to change in test case and answer
+When we judge the type of reason for failure is bug, we must fill in CUBRID jira issues.
 When we judge the type of reason for failure is revise required, we need to fill in related jira issues.
 Other failures  maybe caused by test case or environment(eg: execute time are different on machines, test case is unstable which need be enhanced)
 ![fill in reason](./cci_image/failure_reason.png)
 ![reported bug](./cci_image/failure_bug.png)

 ### Check failure detail
 each failed test case has own detail page,for example:
 1. click [interface/CCI/shell/_20_cci/_14_ENUM/_02_bind/cases/_02_bind.sh](
 http://qahome.cubrid.org/qaresult/showfile.nhn?treeId=&level=&summaryName=&catPath=&name=&m=showCaseFile&statid=22260&itemid=2144516&tc=cci_debug&buildId=10.1.3.7751-d5aea626a&filePath=interface%2FCCI%2Fshell%2F_20_cci%2F_14_ENUM%2F_02_bind%2Fcases%2F_02_bind.sh&isNew=&isSuccessFul=false) in failure list

 2. check left `Case` and right `Running Log` ,you will find what happend.
 It also show current test case link to github **failure detail page:**

     ![details](./cci_image/failure_detail.png)

     **case:**